mykelalvis/FATESRD/Other/war-of-ashes.md

 Weight comes into play whenever common sense dictates it would be relevant.
 Always include it when attacking or defending, but not necessarily when creating an advantage or overcoming.
 It depends entirely on context.
 Generally speaking, if the mere presence of allies in a zone would help accomplish something, it's reasonable to include the weight advantage.

-> _Rolf wants to [[create advantage]] against the horde of goblins he's fighting by toppling a ruined wall onto them.
+> _Rolf wants to [[Create Advantage]] against the horde of goblins he's fighting by toppling a ruined wall onto them.
 He and his allies outweigh the goblins in their zone, but in this case that's not really helping him since he's acting alone, so he'll roll as usual._
 >
 > _Later, channeling his ancestors of old, he attempts to create another advantage by intimidating the opposition with a savage battle cry.
 In this case, the GM rules that the presence of his allies around him makes Rolf's threats more credible, so he rolls the dice and can change one result to_[+]_._